 In 1996, the Corporation adopted the Shareholder Value Achievement Plan to award shares of the Corporation's common stock to key senior employees based on certain common stock performance criteria over a long-term period.
 Under the terms of this plan, 250,000 shares of common stock are reserved for grant.
 Stock units potentially representing 50,804 shares of the Corporation's common stock were granted under this plan in 2000.
-Based on the performance of the Corporation's common stock in January 2003, representing stock awards granted in 2000.
+Based on the performance of the Corporation's common stock, the Corporation issued 9,207 shares of common stock in January 2003, representing stock awards granted in 2000.
 No additional awards have been granted under this plan after 2000.